 Liquid Trade Waste Classifications

-Three classifications (A, B, or C) of liquid trade waste have been established for concurrence purposes which are based on business types and volume of discharge.
+Four classifications (A, B, C or S) of liquid trade waste have been established for concurrence purposes which are based on business types and volume of discharge.
 A classification guide is included in the 'Applying for Liquid Trade Waste Approval Guide'.
 Separate application forms are available for each classification and are available for download.

 Liquid Trade Waste Charging